 As Scottie parks alongside Madeline in front of his apartment, his car (actually the camera truck) cuts across several parking spaces.
 When the angle changes and Scottie is shown stepping from his car, it is parked within one parking space.

-After Madeleine has talked to Scotty outside his flat and got into her car, a pedestrian is just about to cross the street in the background.
-The camera cuts back to Scotty following her immediately, but the pedestrian has disappeared.
+After Madeleine has talked to Scottie outside his flat and got into her car, a pedestrian is just about to cross the street in the background.
+The camera cuts back to Scottie following her immediately, but the pedestrian has disappeared.

 As the camera moves away from Scottie standing at the edge of the tower, the shadow of the camera can be seen for a split second on the outer wall of the tower.
 On the Alfred Hitchcock Masterpiece Collection DVD, the image is cropped so the shadow cannot be seen.